Get

 The good news is that compared to THC oil, CBD oil was associated with fewer side effects when given to cats.
 These results support further research into the potential therapeutic uses of CBD in cats and its consideration as a safe treatment option in veterinary medicine.

-But until there’s more scientific evidence to support these findings, it’s best to err on the side of caution and not use CBD products to relieve your cat’s anxiety without first speaking to your veterinarian.
+But until there’s more scientific evidence to support these findings, it’s best to err on the side of caution and not use CBD products to relieve your cat’s anxiety without first speaking to a veterinarian.

 Final Thoughts